MOONDROP x Crinacle DUSK Headphones Review

 MOONDROP Blessing 3

 The MOONDROP x Crinacle DUSK and the MOONDROP Blessing 3 are premium IEMs.
-Both pairs have well-balanced bass and mid-ranges.
-The DUSK have a little extra thump, which fans of hip-hop might enjoy, while the Blessing 3 have a flatter, more controlled bass.
+Both pairs have generally well-balanced bass mid-ranges.
+The DUSK have a little extra thump, which hip-hop fans might enjoy, while the Blessing 3 have a flatter, more controlled bass.
 Their main sonic differences lie at the other end of the frequency spectrum.
-The Blessing 3 have more sizzle and detail, while the DUSK can sound a little dull by comparison.
+The Blessing 3, though warm, have more sizzle and detail than the DUSK, which can sound a little dull by comparison.
 But you might prefer that softer sound.
 The main difference between these IEMs is that the DUSK come with both an analog cable and a USB-C cable with DSP that you can use to apply EQ curves to your audio.

 TRUTHEAR x Crinacle ZERO